Without an effective ecommerce sales funnel, you’re losing money.

 4. Add a Thank You Page

-A thank you page does a lot in a funnel.
+A thank you page is a powerful element of a funnel.
 It deepens the relationship between you and your customers.

 Not just the usual thank you page, your thank you page should include the necessary things that your customers should know after purchase.

 This includes the transactional details.
-Possibly, it could include a link to a freebie as a note of thank you to your customers.
+It could include a link to a freebie as a thank you note to your customers.

-Your thank you page is also the perfect place to upsell customers to a premium package.
+Your thank you page is also perfect for upselling customers to a premium package.

 5. Include Exit-Intent Popups

-Besides following up with prospective customers that abandoned their carts, exit-intent popups help you persuade potential customers to stick around.
+Besides following up with prospective customers who abandoned their carts, exit-intent popups help you persuade potential customers to stay.

 By so doing, you can get their email address and follow up on them.